Antony-Jones/generic-collections/README.md

 The key benefit of this class over the traditional `dict['key'] = "testing";` approch is the ability to use complex objects as the key.
 It does this by generating a hash for the key using the has to look up the value.

+### Linq
+The library provides some basic linq methods which can be called on any generator function.

+Currently this extends the IterableIterator prototype and further consideration of the pros and cons of this approch.

 ## License
 This project has been released under the MIT License, the text of which is included below:
 >MIT License